PeeJeeDR/Bootcamp-2017-2018/README.md

 # Bootcamp 2017 - 2018

 ## Ideas
-- Packman / mario combineren
+- Combining of Packman and Mario.
-- Blades of Steel ijshokey
+- Blades of Steel ice hockey.
-- Super metroid
+- Super metroid.
-- Bellen blazen door middel van blazen in de microfoon
+- Blow bubbles by using the mic on your phone.
-- Plant vs Zombies
+- Plant vs Zombies.

-## Packman variatie
+## Packman variation
-- als speler is het de bedoeling dat je packman gaat ontwijken.
+- Avoid packman.
-- accelerometer?
-Projectiel spawnen die de pacman kan raken.
+- Control player by the accelerometer in your phone.

 ## To Do
-- Tileset maken
+- Making Tilesets
 - Graphics
 - Player movement
 - Enemy movement